mateo-astudillo/asking-game/README.md

 It is a simple game of questions where each one is associated with a final result according to a theme.
 It is designed for the "Expo al Futuro 2023" in Villa Mercedes, San Luis, Argentina

+## Requeriments

+You must have python installed, see https://www.python.org/downloads/

 ## Run Locally

 Clone the project